AsmReadCr0/windows-bootkit/README.md

-# windows-bootkit ( PoC )
+# windows-bootkit (PoC)

-PoC bootkit which intercepts windows boot sequence to set up payload in kernel before os starts.
+A proof-of-concept bootkit that intercepts the windowss boot process to execute a payload in kernel mode

+---

-# idea
+## idea

-the idea is to get kernel exection from usermode, i have used a shellcode to call a function with only 1 parameter, and not a usermode program to do so.
+the idea is to obtain kernel-mode execution for either r/w or other purposes
+- by extending the shellcode and writing a usermode program you can achieve simple interface to r/w anti-cheat protected process memory

+---

+## usage

+├── efi/
+│   └── boot/
+│       └── bootx64.efi ← our bootkit

+---

-# contact
+## contact

-questions? dm me on [telegram](https://t.me/readcr0)
+questions? reach out via [my telegram](https://t.me/readcr0).